Tayshaun Prince: Later years in Detroit (2008–2013)

 Prince started the season off strong while averaging nearly 16 points and seven rebounds a game.
-As the season started to progress Prince's production started to slump and by the end of the season he averaged 14.2 points and 5.8 rebounds.
+As the season progressed Prince's production began to slump, and by the end of the season he averaged 14.2 points and 5.8 rebounds.
 Although his points per game average dropped, he averaged a career high in rebounds per game.
 Prince's effort helped push the Pistons to the playoffs as they gained the 8th seed with 39 wins.
 Although the Pistons made the playoffs, they were seeded against the top-seed Cleveland Cavaliers.
 The Cavaliers swept the Pistons in four games, and Prince's production from the season dropped drastically, as he averaged only 3.8 points and 3.5 rebounds.

 Memphis Grizzlies (2013–2015)

 On January 30, 2013, Prince and Austin Daye were traded to the Memphis Grizzlies in a three-team trade which sent Rudy Gay and Hamed Haddadi to the Toronto Raptors and José Calderón to the Pistons.
 The Grizzlies also received Ed Davis.
 Though Rudy Gay had been the longtime starting small forward in Memphis, Prince appeared to be a better fit with the team, as his style of play complemented the team's "Grit-N-Grind" mantra.
 The Grizzlies finished with their best record in franchise history at 56–26, and their first-ever appearance in the Western Conference Finals.

 Despite an injury sustained in pre-season, Prince still managed to start and play 76 games in 2013–14, averaging 6.0 points, 3.1 rebounds and 1.6 assists per game—the second-lowest stat line of his career behind his rookie season.
 His 29% from the three-point line was also a career low.